ed223bd/L2/documentation/developer.md

 ## Known Issues

 - If a large font size is chosen, the left side margin for axis should be larger.
 A large font would make the label for the step overlap with the bars or lines in the diagram.
+- Horizontal lines are missing for line graph diagram.
+Lines would make for an easier reading of the diagram.

 ## Getting Started